CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/test-query/test-query-collection/test-level-num-less/README.txt

 @ddblock_end copyright
 ******************************/

-The dataObject is already registered as part of the server setup.
+The collection is already registered as part of the server setup.
-ObjectPath:/FNL_SF_Archive/dice_project_1/dice_object_1
+Collection path:/FNL_SF_Archive/dice_project_1/sub1

-Search for a dataObject using the "EQUAL" comparator for an attribute form the dice_project_1.
+Search for the sub collection using the "NUM_LESS_THAN" comparator at level 2.

 Should return the HTTP code 200